axieinfinity/ronin-documentation/README.md

 ### Steps

 1. Clone this repository to create its copy on your local computer.
-2. Navigate to the `ronin-document` directory:
+2. Navigate to the `ronin-documentation` directory:

    ```
-   cd ronin-document
+   cd ronin-documentation
    ```

 3. Install the project: